jordanleal12/assignment-2-version-control-testing-evaluation/README.md

 ## How My Project Utilized Source Control

-The example of my application of source control will reference my previous CLI custom software application.
+The example of my use of source control will reference my previous CLI custom software application.
 The history of commits and commit messages can be found [on this GitHub page.](https://github.com/jordanleal12/assignment-2-custom-software/commits/main/)

 As a solo project, it could be thought that there is no need to use proper source control procedure.
 This is incorrect, and as such I will illustrate the usage of source control in this project, and the benefits of doing so even on a solo project.

-**1. Detailed commit messages:** On solo projects, this is still important when referencing work in the future or when working on a large complex project where memory cannot be relied upon.
+**1. Detailed commit messages:** On solo projects, this is still important when referencing your own work in the future, or when working on a large complex project where memory cannot be relied upon.
 Here are some examples of sufficiently detailed commits and their messages from my project:
 ![example commit messages](image-7.png)

 **2. Making a commit for each isolated, complete change:** Even on a solo project, isolated complete commits allow for far greater readability of code changes, easier revision of code and greater isolation for bug fixes.
 In the provided example below, you can see the complete isolated change is the addition of a single function, with the name and purpose of function provided, and a relevant update to the Readme.
 ![Single isolated change example](image-8.png)

 **3. Utilizing branching and merging:** Although this may seem counter-intuitive for solo projects where only one person will be working on the code at any given time, creating branches still has many benefits.
-Isolating new features can provide easier bug fixing and identification, allow the main code to be expanded upon while temporarily shelving an incomplete branch, and allowing for the building of a basic, safe functional base code while still having the ability to safely add complexity and greater functionality.
+Isolating new features can provide easier bug fixing and identification, allow the main code to be expanded upon while temporarily shelving an incomplete branch.
+It also allows for the building of a basic, safe and functional base code, while still having the ability to safely add complexity and functionality.

 As can be seen below, a new branch was created for each implementation of a new testing procedure for my project:
 ![New branch message](image-9.png)

-**4. Detailed pull request descriptions:** An additional benefit to using branches is the ability to add markdown flavoured descriptions of each branch to be merged with the main branch.
+**4. Detailed pull request descriptions:** An additional benefit to using branches is the ability to add markdown flavoured descriptions for each branch to be merged.
 Although commit messages are useful for adding context, pull request descriptions provide a picture of the functionality of the whole branch and the sum of its commits.

 The ability to add images, links, tables etc. in markdown grant a much greater descriptive ability than commit messages alone could.
 An example of a detailed pull request from my project can be found [in this GitHub page.](https://github.com/jordanleal12/assignment-2-custom-software/pull/2)

 ## Standard Testing Process